code-differently/code-differently-25-q1/lesson_05/DavisD._HW/README.md

 # User Stories

-1. As an Athlete, I want to participate in extracurricular activities, so my friends and I can enjoy themselves.
+1. As an Athlete, I want to use an app to participate in extracurricular activities, so my friends and I can enjoy themselves.

-2. As Davis, I want to host fitness events for those willing to  participate, so we can have a more fit community.
+2. As Davis, I want to use said app to host fitness events for those willing to  participate, so we can have a more fit community.

-3. As a News Reporter, I want to share this invirgorating idea to the youth and young adults alike, so we can have a stronger more vibrant culture.
+3. As a News Reporter, I want to share this apps devlopment and progress invirgorating the youth and young adults alike, so we can have a stronger more vibrant culture.